Islamist insurgency in Burkina Faso: Humanitarian situation

 Displaced Fulani civilians in the aftermath of the Yirgou massacre.

 A humanitarian crisis has erupted in the aftermath of the conflict, with thousands of people killed by both sides.
 The UNHCR estimates that six in ten displaced people in the Sahel are from Burkina Faso.

 Government forces have summarily executed a very large number of civilians, disproportionately targeting ethnic Fulani.
 In October 2019, 14 men had their turbans ripped off by government forces, then forced into a truck and executed.
 Fulanis have also been subject to violence by pro-government civilians, such as during the 2019 Yirgou massacre, in which hundreds of civilians were murdered by ethnic Mossis.

 In 2020, a mass grave containing the bodies of over 180 civilians was discovered near Djibo, killed by government forces.
 Summary executions and war crimes committed by the military have become a disturbingly routine occurrence in the town.
 In one separate incident, 10 civilians were killed in a market place in Petagoli, three of them Dogon foreigners from Mali.

 Jihadists have also been guilty of human rights abuses.
 Islamists have also targeted schools, the most famous example happening on 12 November 2018, when six Islamists broke into a primary school, mugged the principal, and attacked several students.
 This was one of the few local cases in which the people responsible for such an attack were arrested.
 Rebels have justified attacks on schools by painting them as French and Western-style indoctrination programs.
 Numerous schools have been shut down, leading to an estimated 300,000 children without access to education.
 Villagers have been terrorized during their everyday lives, often prohibited from holding baptisms or marriages; the assassination of local elders has become a common occurrence.
 From April 2019 to January 2020, Human Rights Watch recorded the killing of at least 256 civilians in a series of 20 different attacks.
 Between February and September 2024, JNIM had killed at least 128 civilians in attacks across the country.
 These attacks targeted villagers, displaced peoples, and non-Muslims.
 An ACLED report however said that JNIM's killings reached 1,004 civilians in 259 attacks between January and August.

-From May 2025 onwards, JNIM and IS-GS were responsible for the killings of dozens of civillians in Burkina Faso, such as an attack on the town of Djibo on May 11, and the village of Youba on August 3, altogether killing at least 40 civilians.
+From May 2025 onwards, JNIM and IS-GS were responsible for the killings of dozens of civilians in Burkina Faso, such as an attack on the town of Djibo on 11 May, and the village of Youba on 3 August, altogether killing at least 40 civilians.
 Witnesses to the massacres reported that JNIM was targeting ethnic Fulanis, and that local notable families like the Tambouras defected from JNIM to the government's side.